khanshoaib3/minecraft-access/docs/setup/basic.md

 Now let's download mod files.
 To download this mod and the dependencies of this mod, it is recommended you download them from the Minecraft Access's official [releases page](https://github.com/khanshoaib3/minecraft-access/releases/latest), where you can find download links of suitable versions of the required mods, under the `Mod Version Compatibility` section of each release.
-By the way, you may be interested in the mods [provided in good resources page](/docs/good-resources.md#quality-of-life-mods), they are good mods that our visually impaired users have found and tested through practice.
+By the way, you may be interested in the mods provided in the [good resources](/docs/good-resources.md#quality-of-life-mods) page of the documentation, they are good mods that our visually impaired users have found and tested through practice.

 After all the mods you want are downloaded, you can move on to putting them into the right location for the mod loader to recognize them.
 The default path on Windows is: `%appdata%\.minecraft\mods` (the `%appdata%` is a shortcut for `C:\Users\username\AppData\Roaming`), you can directly paste it into File Explorer then press the enter key to jump to it or paste it into the run box accessed with the Windows+R keys and click enter.